Convex Projection and Convex Multi-Objective Optimization: Introduction

-In this paper we are interested in a projection problem, where the feasible set $S \subseteq \mathbb{R}^n \times \mathbb{R}^m$ is convex, but not polyhedral.
+In this paper we are interested in a projection problem, where the feasible set $S \subseteq \mathbb{R}^n \times \mathbb{R}^m$ is convex, but not necessarily polyhedral.
 Our problem, which we call a \textit{convex projection}, is of the form

+Under computing the set $Y$ we understand computing a collection of feasible points that (exactly or approximately) span the set $Y$.
 The question we want to answer is whether there exists a similar connection between convex projection, multi-objective convex optimization and convex vector optimization as there is in the linear (polyhedral) case.
 Inspired by~\cite{LW16}, we consider the multi-objective convex problem

 Just as in the polyhedral case, there is a close link between the problems~\eqref{CP} and~\eqref{MOCP-1}.
 Relating solutions of the two problems, however, becomes somehow more involved.
 Namely, we need to make clear with which solution concept we work and also consider the boundedness of the problem.
 The notion of an exact solution does exist, but it is mostly a theoretical concept as it usually does not consist of finitely many points.
 In practice, instead, one obtains approximate solutions (i.e.~finite $\epsilon$-solutions), which solve the problem up to a given error tolerance.
 We consider exact solutions, as well as approximate solutions of bounded and self-bounded problems.
+Precise definitions will be given in the following sections.
 The results for exact solutions (which does not assume (self-)boundedness) are parallel to those for the linear case considered in~\cite{LW16}, we obtain an equivalence between exact solutions of the convex projection~\eqref{CP} and the associated multi-objective problem~\eqref{MOCP-1}.
 For approximate solutions (of bounded or self-bounded problems) a connection also exists, but the tolerance needs to be adjusted.
 That is, an approximate solution of the convex projection solves the multi-objective problem only with an increased error.
 Similarly, an approximate solution of the multi-objective problem solves the convex projection with an increased error.
 In both cases the tolerance is increased proportionally to a multiplier that is roughly equal to the dimension of the problem.

 A problem similar to~\eqref{CP} was considered in~\cite{SZC18}, where an outer approximation Benson algorithm was adapted to solve it under some compactness assumptions.
 Here, we take a more theoretical approach to relate the different problem classes.
 For this reason we also consider a general convex vector optimization problem.
 There does exist an associated convex projection, which spans (up to a closure) the upper image of the vector problem.
 However, instead of having a correspondence between solutions of the two problems, we can only connect (exact or approximate) solutions of the associated projection to (exact or approximate) infimizers of the vector optimization.